nsakjinh-ui/skills-secure-code-game/README.md

 - Programming Languages

-1. To play Season 1, you will need to have `python3` and `c` installed.
+To play Season 1, you will need to have `python3` and `c` installed.
-1. To play Season 2, you will need to have `yaml`, `go`, `python3` and `node` installed.
-1. To play Season 3, you will need to have `node` installed, just like for Season 2.
-Therefore, if you played Season 2 locally, you're all set.

 If you are using VS Code locally, you can install the above programming languages through the editor extensions with these identifiers: